Should I Get Married for Health Insurance?

 Healthcare Sharing Ministry

 If you can’t afford a marketplace plan, you might consider joining a healthcare sharing ministry.
 Healthcare sharing ministries are not health insurances, but instead religious organizations that share the healthcare costs of their members as a group.
+Depending on the organization they may require you to be married for health insurance benefits through them, but there are some organizations that don’t require this.
 The plans are generally more affordable than health insurance, but the Ministry won’t cover healthcare costs that go against their beliefs, such as birth control or sex changes.
 And you must commit to living a life in line with the beliefs of the religious ministry you are joining.

 If a healthcare ministry isn’t for you, you may consider purchasing supplemental insurance.
 Supplemental insurance typically accompanies health insurance to take care of gaps in coverage, however you can use it as a safety net if you don’t have health insurance.
+Supplemental insurance is a great alternative to getting married for health insurance.
 Companies like AFLAC, provide hospital or accident insurance in which they pay you a set amount if you’re unlucky enough to land yourself in the hospital or in an accident.
 The claim payment likely won’t cover the entire cost of care, but can cover a significant portion of your bill.